Lincoln Wheat Penny (1909–1958): Values & Key Dates

 If you’ve come to this page hoping that Lincoln Wheat cent you’ve pulled out of your pocket change is going to pay off your car or help put your kids through college, you might want to be sitting down.
 Unfortunately, the vast majority of Lincoln Wheat pennies found in circulation, inherited folder collections, or in jars of old coins are worth less than 10 cents apiece.

-In fact, with the exceptions of major errors and varieties, no Lincoln wheat penny struck after 1933 is worth more than 10 cents in worn condition, and most are worth only 2 or 3 cents.
+In fact, with the exceptions of major errors and varieties, no Lincoln wheat penny struck after 1933 is worth more than 10 cents in worn condition.
+Most are worth only 2 or 3 cents.
 Well-worn 1943 steel pennies often trade for 5 to 10 cents apiece in well-worn condition.
 But chances are any of the Lincoln Wheat cents you’ve found in pocket change are going to be worth only a small amount over face value.

-While most worn, common-date Lincoln Wheat pennies aren’t worth more than 10 cents, there are many Lincoln Wheat cents that are worth much more, and by quite a bit.
+Most worn, common-date Lincoln Wheat pennies aren’t worth more than 10 cents.
+Yet there are many Lincoln Wheat cents that are worth much more, and by quite a bit.
 There are four major regular-issue key dates in the series and several valuable semi-key dates, varieties, and errors, too.

 Key Date Wheat Pennies